sisby-folk/surveyor/README.md

 ---

+### Player Usage

 > *Surveyor is a library for map mod developers!
 You shouldn't need to download it alone.*

-**Surveyor** is a map library that:
+#### Commands

+* `/surveyor` - display information about your map exploration, including sharing.
+* `/surveyor share [username]` - request/accept sharing map exploration with a player.
+* `/surveyor unshare` - stop sharing map exploration (leave your "sharing group")

+#### Configuration

+* `ticksPerFriendUpdate` - how often to sync the position of sharing players to eachother (server)
+* `shareAll{type}` - whether to ignore exploration and show all available data when possible.

+---

+### Library Features

+**Surveyor relieves the scanning, saving, and networking responsibilities from dependent map mods.**

+In general, Surveyor:
 * Records terrain, structure, and "landmark" data suitable for maps as the world is changed.
-* Tracks individual player exploration of the world, and avoids revealing things they couldn't know about.
+* Enables live map sharing between players by tracking individual exploration of the map.
+* Sends the client structures as they're discovered or shared.
+* Syncs map data and landmarks (e.g. waypoints) when sharing or on client data loss.
+* Exposes a generic API for map mod integrations (e.g. adding map markers to important locations).
-* Holds the data in a small, compressed format in-memory and on-disk.
+* Only adds 2-5% to save size, using an efficient format both in-memory and on-disk.

-* Uses data formats that are map-mod-agnostic - i.e:
+Surveyor's data **deliberately preserves key details**, designed to allow any abitrary map mod to use it:
 * Terrain is a top-down view of blocks with height, biome, light level, and water depth.
 * Terrain contains multiple layers, allowing for usable cave and nether maps.
-  * Structures are recorded with all their base data intact.
+* Structures have IDs, pieces, tags, and even full piece NBT for smaller structures intact.
 * Landmarks generically represent other positional map data - e.g. waypoints, POIs, or faction claims.
-* Syncs structure summaries to the client for use on maps.
-* Restores missing terrain and landmark data from the server if the client loses it.
-* Removes the need for map mods to implement save data or networking in most cases.

-### Configuration

-To force surveyor to show and share map data globally, you can set the `shareAll` settings in `config/surveyor.toml`.

 ---

 **Notice: Surveyor is still in early releases.**
-- The API might break several times during 0.x
+* The API might break several times during 0.x
-- The networking format will break several times during 0.x.
+* The networking format will break several times during 0.x.
-- The save format will likely break on the change to 1.x
+* The save format will likely break on the change to 1.x
-- Javadoc is very limited
+* Javadoc is very limited

 ---